Alexander13-code/Hogwarts-questions/README.md

+# This is a small quiz in react to determine the house you would join in Hogwarts.

+And also a character that matches you in the films.

+Doing it using vite that you can see below.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.